rkulla/vimogen/README.md

 the plugins from vim.org are mirrored on https://github.com/vim-scripts so find it on there and put the remote repository URL into ~/.pathogen_repos.

+Q: What does zero-configuration mean?

+A: I mean it in the sense of not having to modify your vimrc file at all in order to use Vimogen.
+To be fair, if you don't already have Pathogen installed then adding a one line configuration that it requires to your vimrc is still necessary.
+Also, if ~/bin isn't in your system $PATH yet you'll need to add it in your bashrc, or equivalent, but that is more of an optional installation step.

-Q: Is Vimogen the best way to manage Pathogen bundles?
+Q: Is Vimogen really the easiest way to manage Vim plugins?

-A: I don't know.
-I just evolved the way I was handling it into this script.
+A: I think so.
+I evolved the way I was handling it into this script.
 There are other ways to handle the automation of installing Vim plugins via pathogen -- such as making your entire .vim directory a git repo and then making the plugin directories git submodules.
 There are also other plugin managers such as Vundle.
-I find Vimogen to be the simplest method.
+I find Vimogen to be the easiest method I've seen.

 Requirements
 ============